Quiet Riot - Road Rage

 In Summary

 Older Quiet Riot fans might find this too much of an ask, however if you’re familiar with the band’s more recent work, then this might not come as a complete surprise.
-With 2017 now going beyond the halfway point, I’m still on the lookout for the knockout blow.
+With 2017 now going beyond the halfway point, I’m still on the lookout for that knockout blow.
 ‘Road Rage’ is not that package unfortunately.

 What is your rating for the album (music)?